dueca/dueca/doc/simplesimulationb.md

 ### Monitor configuration

 The configuration for the monitor, in `central`, is a bit different.
-Let's call this entity central.
+Let's call this entity "central".
 We will add only our new monitoring module:

 ~~~~{.py}